Pago46/.github/profile/README.md

 ## Our Mission

-We are building the **financial backbone for the unbanked and underbanked population of Latin America**.
+We are building the **financial infrastructure for the unbanked and underbanked population of Latin America**.
 We create accessible, reliable, and scalable financial tools that enable economic participation for millions across the region.